 Abstract:

-Using data from the 2010 census and other sources, it is argued that the number of native speakers of the Indonesian language has exceeded one hundred million, which places Indonesian in the top-ten list of languages by a number of native speakers.
+Using data from the 2010 census and other sources, it is argued that the number of native speakers of the Indonesian language has exceeded one hundred million, which places Indonesian in the top-ten list of languages by the number of native speakers.

 Download